 Apply from Bosnia and Herzegovina

-Applications for the 2017 Humanity in Action Fellowships in Europe and the US are now open.
+Applications for the 2017 Humanity in Action Fellowships in Europe and the US are now closed.

 Humanity in Action Fellowships in Amsterdam, Copenhagen, and Sarajevo

 Intensive and demanding, the Humanity in Action Fellowship brings together international groups of emerging leaders to explore diversity issues, national histories of discrimination and resistance, as well as examples of issues affecting different minority groups today.
 Each program is highly interdisciplinary and features daily lectures and discussions with renowned scholars, journalists, politicians and activists.
 There is also a significant number of site visits to government agencies, non-profit and community organizations, museums and memorials.
 The programs seek to bridge the gap between theory and practice and highlight different models of action to remedy injustice.